ajcampbell1333/LBEAST_Unreal/README.md

 <div style="margin-left: 20px;">

 Given enough time and vibration, socket-mount shields are likely to shake loose even when glued.
 Full wraps of Kapton tape are more reliable, but still not considered "safe" for long runs.
 Solder-mounted equivalents give a small-batch run of custom PCBs a much longer shelf life, arguably similar to final PCB design, just slightly bulkier.
-As soon as a firmware build is locked for show, a handful of copies should be solder-mounted.
+As soon as a firmware build is locked for show, a handful of copies per deployment should be solder-mounted.

 </div>